-Expanded Duty Dental Assisting - Diploma
+Expanded Duty Dental Assisting - Certificate

-The Expanded Duty Dental Assisting (EDA) diploma prepares dental assistants to perform chair-side assisting; expose and process radiographs; perform basic business-office procedures; manage asepsis, infection, and hazard-control protocols; perform laboratory procedures; assist in the management of emergencies; provide oral-health instruction; and function as a member of the dental team.
+The Expanded Duty Dental Assisting (EDDA) certificate prepares dental assistants to perform chair-side assisting; expose and process radiographs; perform basic business-office procedures; manage asepsis, infection, and hazard-control protocols; perform laboratory procedures; assist in the management of emergencies; provide oral-health instruction; and function as a member of the dental team.
 High-school courses in biology, chemistry, and algebra are recommended to prepare for the program’s science-based curriculum.
 Students will be required to travel to various dental offices in Horry and Georgetown counties as part of their office-rotation courses.

-Students in the Expanded Duty Dental Assisting program receive their education in a brand-new, state-of-the-art Dental Clinic on the Grand Strand campus, under the direct supervision of licensed dentists and hygienists.
+Students in the Expanded Duty Dental Assisting program receive their education in a state-of-the-art Dental Clinic on the Grand Strand campus, under the direct supervision of licensed dentists and hygienists.
 Graduates are eligible to take national board-certification exams.
-After successful completion of these examinations, you will be certified as a Dental Assistant.
+After successful completion of these examinations, graduates will be certified as a Dental Assistant.

 The programs in Dental Assisting and Dental Hygiene are accredited by the Commission on Dental Accreditation and have been granted the accreditation status of "approval without reporting requirements."
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.